- Our Approach to Construction Disputes

 Neil is a Partner and Head of our Construction Team

-Jack is a Solicitor in our Construction Team
+Jack is an Associate in our Construction Team

 It has been expected for some time, but finally, the JCT has announced that it will be updating its suite of contracts , and it will be the JCT 2024 Edition which is likely to be published in the spring.
 The likely publication date is expected to...Read Blog

 On Friday, 5 May 2023, the Technology and Construction Court ("TCC") handed down its Judgment in the case of FK Construction Ltd v ISG Retail Ltd. The Judgment acts as a reminder of the few situations in which set off may arise in proceedings to...Read Blog

 The question of insurance is often a reoccurring issue when it comes to the procurement of fit-out works to a premises that forms part of a larger multi-let building.
 Tenants need to consider insurance for the existing building and insurance for...Read Blog

 On 21 March 2023, the Technology and Construction Court ("TCC") handed down its judgment in the case of Elements (Europe) Ltd v FK Building Ltd. The judgment focuses on the validity of a payment application and provides clarity as to what is meant...Read Blog